-Breathing Squats: squat movement, with exhale as body moves down, inhale as body comes up through squat movement and extend arms towards sky;
+Breathing Squat: perform a squat movement, exhaling as the body moves down, and inhaling as the body comes back up, extending the arms towards the sky;

-Single Leg Upper Body Rotations: stand on one leg with knee slightly bent and hip pushed backwards; arms placed in front of body, rotate from side to side slowly; control the movement and remain balanced on single leg.
+Single Leg Upper Body Rotation: stand on one leg with the knee slightly bent, and your hip pushed backwards.
+With your arms placed in front of the body, rotate from side to side slowly.
+Control the movement and remain balanced on one single leg.

-T-Rotation Pushups: begin in pushup position; rotate one arm towards the sky, while simultaneously rotating the body onto one side; you are now balanced on one hand, with the other hand/arm extended towards sky; rotate back into pushup position and repeat on the other side.
+T-Rotation Pushups: begin in pushup position, and then rotate one arm towards the sky, while simultaneously rotating the body onto one side.
+You are now balanced on one hand, with the other hand/arm extended towards the sky.
+Rotate back into pushup position and repeat on the other side.

-Butt Drops: reach towards sky, bend forward to touch toes; drop butt towards heels as you raise chest to face forwards; elbows are inside of the knees and push the knees outwards; lower the butt as lower as possible and keep chest as tall as possible; hold this position for one inhale/exhale and then raise butt back towards sky, as head and chest move back towards ground; stretch the hamstrings; repeat the movement;
+Butt Drops: reach towards the sky and then bend forward to touch your toes.
+Drop your butt towards your heels as you lift the chest to face forwards.
+The elbows are inside of the knees, pushing them outwards.
+Lower your butt as lower as possible and keep your chest as tall as possible.
+Hold this position for one inhale/exhale and then lift your butt back towards the sky, as your head and chest move back towards ground.
+Stretch the hamstrings and repeat the movement.

-Bent Shoulder Circles: keeping a straight back, with lightly bent knees, bend the torso forward; get to an angle where you begin to feel a light stretch in your hamstrings; bring the arms out to the sides into a T-position; perform small arm circles for 30 reps, in each direction;
+Bent Shoulder Circles: keeping a straight back, with slightly bent knees, bend the torso forward.
+Get to an angle where you begin to feel a light stretch in your hamstrings and bring the arms out to the sides into a T-position.
+Perform small arm circles for 30 repetitions in each direction.

-Standing Knee Hugs: stand with your spine tall and erect; bring one knee towards your chest, place hands around knee and pull knee towards stomach/chest; bring knee as high as possible without rounding the back;
+Standing Knee Hugs: stand with your spine tall and erect and bring one knee towards your chest.
+Place your hands around the knee and pull it towards your stomach/chest.
+Bring the knee as high as possible without rounding the back.

-Now that you're warmed up, joints are mobile and you're ready to hop into that paddle-out, or get into a some good surf training workouts.
+Now that you are warmed up, joints are mobile and you are ready to hop into that paddle-out, or to get into some good surf training workouts.

 While nothing can truly replicate what our bodies are required to do in the water during a surf session, you can strengthen the basic required movements and physical demands of surfing.

-Even just a few days a month of quality exercises can have a tremendous benefit on your strength, speed, endurance in the surf, and will help to keep you injury-free in the surf.
+Even just a few days a month of quality exercises can have a tremendous benefit on your strength, speed and endurance in the surf, and will help to keep you injury-free.

 Full Body Movements

-Surfing is a highly dynamic sport that demands our body move in three dimensional space, so you need to train your body to become strong and efficient in movements, not in isolation.
+Surfing is a highly dynamic sport which demands body movement in three dimensional space, so you need to train your body to become strong and efficient in motion, not in isolation.